Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Guaranteed higher I/O performance

 **Explanation:**
-"Improved network bandwidth" is incorrect.
+Improved network bandwidth is incorrect.
 Reserved Instances do not change performance characteristics.
-"Lower compute costs in exchange for commitment" is correct.
+Lower compute costs in exchange for commitment is correct.
 Reserved Instances reduce hourly pricing if you commit for 1 or 3 years.
-"Ability to run instances on dedicated physical hardware" is incorrect.
+Ability to run instances on dedicated physical hardware is incorrect.
 This is a feature of Dedicated Hosts.
-"Guaranteed higher I/O performance" is incorrect.
+Guaranteed higher I/O performance is incorrect.
 Performance depends on instance type, not reservation.

 ---